-In Unit 1 students will submit two summative assessment components, an individual essay and a group presentation.
+In Unit 1 students will submit two summative assessment components, an individual essay and an individual presentation.
 Throughout the online learning programme students are also expected to submit fortnightly blogs.
 These should reflect learning experience, insight, understanding and any challenges.
-The blogs are formative and should support students learning and completion of assignment 1 and 2.
+The blogs are formative and should support students learning and completion of assignments.

-Assignment (1): Group presentation
+Assignment (1): Individual presentation

-Students are required to give a 20 minute group presentation based on a case study of their choice.
+Students are required to give a 10 minute individual presentation based on a case study of their choice.
 The case study should focus on a strategic management decision that had detrimental consequences on a company, the environment and or society.
-The presentation and report are summative and count 60% to the overall unit mark.